0xMordecai/K8s/managing-advanced-k8s-resources/Kubernetes-Deployments/Deployment-resources/Readme.md

 **You can still use them to manage stateful applications, but the recommended approach for stateful applications is to use `StatefulSet` resources.**

-Kubernetes Deployments use ReplicaSet resources as a backend, and the chain of resources looks like what’s shown in the following diagram:
+**Kubernetes Deployments use `ReplicaSet` resources as a backend**, and the chain of resources looks like what’s shown in the following diagram: